 All cabanas are open to the elements.
 For front-row views of the lake, opt for Sakti or Amaru; if you don’t mind being the row behind, Aine and Tara also have watery vistas.
 Ulana and Umai face the jungle so enjoy leafy views instead.

-Most cabanas sleep two in a kingsize bed, except for Umai which has an additional double bed so would suit families with teenagers.
+Most cabanas sleep two in a kingsize bed, except for Umai which has an additional bed so would suit families with a teen.
 All have private outdoor bathrooms with organic toiletries and rainshowers.
-Wastewater is recycled, and electricity is 100% solar - bravo Samantha and Bernie!
+Wastewater is recycled, and electricity is 100% solar – bravo Samantha and Bernie!

 - Mosquito net

 - Safe box

 Breakfast is served in the dining area and includes a soul-satisfying bowl of oats and chia with granola and tropical fruits of the season.
 You can help yourself to fresh coffee, lemony iced tea and cookies at the bar.
 If you’re after a more substantial breakfast, ask about the day’s special, available for an additional fee.

 Lunch and dinner are offered on request.
 Menus vary according to the season but expect slow cooked food and organic local produce.
 Alternatively, you can head into Bacalar for dinner, where there are dozens of restaurants.
 Sam and Bernie recommend Finisterre and Macario for high-quality cuisine.
 At lunchtime, try the vegan tacos at Mango y Chile or the sourdough sandwiches at Madre Masa bakery.

 - Take a sailing boat trip on the lake and see a huge range of birdlife, or grab a kayak to paddle across the calm waters

 - Head into Bacalar town for an evening stroll (staff can book taxis if required).
 When the sun goes down, local artisans gather in the park to sell their handicrafts

 - Swim and snorkel in the Cenote Azul, a natural well over 100 metres deep